-After replacements $b\to\epsilon \zeta$, $g^2\to (l+1/2)^2 -\zeta^2$, Eq. (\ref{abc}) is valid also for spinless bosons.
+After replacements $b\to\epsilon \zeta$, $g^2\to (l+1/2)^2 -\zeta^2$, Equation (\ref{abc}) is also valid for spinless bosons.
 Performing integration leads us to the exact expression (\ref{epsilonCoul}).

-\subsection{Finite nucleus.
-Semiclassical wave functions and quantization rule.}
+\subsection{Finite Nucleus.
+Semiclassical Wave Functions and Quantization Rule}

-Certainly it is possible to apply semiclassical approach also to Eq. (\ref{phiGsecond}) with effective potential in the form (\ref{phiGsecondU}), (\ref{spinterm}).
-In the range, where the parameter of applicability of semiclassical approximation is $\sim 1$, usage of Dirac equations presented in different forms leads to slightly different results.
-For instance applying (\ref{phiGsecond}) to the Coulomb field does not yield the exact result for the energy of the levels although accuracy of the approximation proves to be appropriate.
-For $\epsilon <-m$ replacement (\ref{phiG}) leads to the singularity in the point $r_1$ where $V(r_1)=m+\epsilon <0$ .
-Near this point semiclassical expressions become invalid due to divergency of the contribution to the action $\int[2m(E-U_{\rm ef})]^{1/2} dr$.
+Certainly , it is also possible to apply semiclassical approach to Equation (\ref{phiGsecond}) with effective potential in the form (\ref{phiGsecondU}), (\ref{spinterm}).
+In the range, where the parameter of applicability of semiclassical approximation is $|d\tilde{\lambda}/dr| \sim 1$, the usage of Dirac equations presented in different forms leads to slightly different results.
+For instance, applying (\ref{phiGsecond}) to the Coulomb field does not yield the exact result for the energy of the levels, although the accuracy of the approximation proves to be appropriate.
+For the electron energy $\epsilon <-m$ the variable replacement (\ref{phiG}) leads to the singularity in the point $r_1$, where $V(r_1)=m+\epsilon <0$ .
+Near this point, semiclassical expressions become invalid due to divergence of the contribution to the action $\int[2m(E-U_{\rm ef})]^{1/2} dr$.
 However, as it was mentioned, this circumstance is not reflected on the calculation of the energy levels, since $r_1$ is situated under the barrier, where wave functions prove to be exponentially small.